 Spicy Mayo Sauce (yum yum sauce) – so simple, yummy, and easy to make (recipe below).

 Spicy Soy Sauce – stir a blob of wasabi into your soy sauce.

 Wasabi Mayo – stir a blob of wasabi and a few drops of soy sauce into Vegenaise.

-Unagi Sauce (eel sauce recipe) – no eels in this sauce!!!
+Unagi Sauce (eel sauce recipe) – Not to worry, despite its name, eel sauce does not have eel in it!!!
 Delicious as a drizzle or brushed on zucchini, eggplant or mushroom slices while grilling (soooo tasty!).
 Kinda sweet, sorta spicy dipping sauce – a must for vegan sushi rolls. (recipe below)

 Easy Vegan Sushi Recipe (simple+delicious)

 - 1 ½ cups Japanese sushi rice (short-grain white)

 - 3-4 avocados, sliced